Legal software streamlines attorney workflows through the use of time tracking, calendaring, legal billing, and document management.

 Increasing productivity, maintaining compliance, minimizing errors, billing more quickly & each offers a chance to gain a competitive advantage in a crowded market.
 Selecting the right legal software tools is a key step in tackling the information management challenge facing your law firm.

-Legal software offers to lower operating costs and deliver improved service through three distinct functional areas: legal practice management, legal accounting, and time & billing.
+Legal software streamlines attorney workflows through the use of time tracking, calendaring, legal billing, and document management.
+Managing your legal practice with legal software offers to lower operating costs and deliver improved service through three distinct functional areas: legal practice management, legal accounting, and time & billing.

 Each functional area serves the goal of creating a more efficient and competitive firm.
 Each can be purchased as an individual program.
 But, it is common to see all three offered together as a complete legal software suite.
 Understanding the distinct capabilities and benefits of practice management, legal accounting, and time and billing software options can help you determine which is most beneficial for your firm.